johnjameswhitman/hackduke2023backend/docs/index.md

 # Backend Workshop
 ## HackDuke 2023

 Welcome to the backend workshop for HackDuke 2023!
+We're going to work on an API that allows users to configure _weather alerts_, and calls the National Weather Service's own API to fetch data.

 This workshop is structured as two companion documents:

 - [overview slides](slides/index.html)
 - [practical lab](lab/00_prerequisites/)